-(Loss) Gain on Extinguishment of Debt
+Loss on Extinguishment of Debt

-(Loss) gain on extinguishment of debt represents the loss associated with the repayment of the Trinity Loan Agreement (as defined below) and the gain from the forgiveness of the 2020 Promissory Note.
+Loss on extinguishment of debt represents the loss associated with the repayment of the Secured Term Loan in 2023 and the loss associated with the repayment of the Trinity Loan Agreement (as defined below) in 2022.
 See Note 9 to our consolidated financial statements included elsewhere in this Report for further information.

-Other Expense, Net
+Other Income (Expense), Net